arcilli/investsuite-api-docs/docs/common_scenarios/synchronize_portfolios.md

 ## Context

 Synchronizing a portfolio involves taking the holdings and the transactions for a portfolio from your brokerage and custody system and passing them to InvestSuite.

-When your customer is onboarded to the service and the account is successfully initiated the ongoing phase kicks off.
-This is illustrated in the section [Quick start](../../quick_start/).
-In this ongoing phase as an API client you are responsible for keeping the holdings and transactions in sync between the broker / custody system and the InvestSuite platform.
-In some cases other systems need to be kept up-to-date as well, for instance reporting and analytics systems.
+As an API client you are responsible for keeping the holdings and transactions in sync between the broker / custody system and the InvestSuite platform.
 The master data source for both the positions and the transactions is that of the broker / custody provider.
-For Robo Advisor you copy the holdings and transactions into the InvestSuite system on a recurring bases, most probably once a day.
+For Robo Advisor you copy the holdings and transactions into the InvestSuite system on a recurring bases, for instance once a day.
 For Self Investor this synchronization should run in near real time.

 ### Transactions definition

 Transactions are a combination of movements that describe an exchange or trade.
-In the context of investing these transfers relate to funds and securities into and from an account.
+In the context of investing these transactions relate to funds and securities transferred into, and from an account.
 A bank or other licensed entity engages in transactions on behalf of invididuals or organizations.
-The financial institution therefore uses some sort of an exchange.
+The  bank therefore uses some sort of an exchange.
 Each transaction is recorded in a ledger.

 Transactions can be investment transactions as well as cash transactions.
 Investment transactions relate to the purchase and sale of securities.
-Cash transactions mainly describe a deposit of cash in the portfolio.
-Other forms of cash transactions are those with respect to fees and taxes, or transactions resulting from the distribution of dividends.
-A third important of set of transactions consider corporate action such as for instance a stock split.
+Cash transactions mainly describe a deposit of cash in the portfolio, or a divestment.
+Other forms of cash transactions are those with respect to fees and taxes.
+A third important of set of transactions consider corporate action such as for instance a stock split or distribution of dividends.

 ### Holdings definition